peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 ### GetDecoderInput
-    public static ICharacterInput GetDecoderInput(ICharacterEncoding encoding, IByteReader stream)
+    public static ICharacterInput GetDecoderInput(ICharacterEncoding encoding, IByteReader stream) Converts a character encoding into a character input stream, given a streamable source of bytes.
+The input stream doesn't check the first few bytes for a byte-order mark indicating a Unicode encoding such as UTF-8 before using the character encoding's decoder. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as
+ follows: "encoding.GetDecoderInput(input)".
+If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.</p>

+**Parameters:**

+* <code>encoding</code> - Encoding that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

+* <code>stream</code> - Byte stream to convert into Unicode characters.

+**Returns:**

+* An ICharacterInput object.

 ### GetDecoderInput
     public static ICharacterInput GetDecoderInput(ICharacterEncoding encoding, InputStream input) Not documented yet. <p>In the .NET implementation, this method is